ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 Controls the color of the chips and text.
 Can be `light` (default), `dark`.

-### chip-style (optional for img-poll, img-quiz, poll, quiz, results)
+### chip-style (optional for img-poll, img-quiz, poll, quiz, results, slider)

 Controls the style of the component.
 Can be `flat` (default), `shadow`, or `transparent`.
-Results, binary-poll, img-poll, and img-quiz elements don't support shadow.
+Results, binary-poll, sliders, img-poll, and img-quiz elements don't support shadow.

 ### prompt-text (optional)

 Adds a prompt to the top of the component.
 Use `prompt-text` to write the poll/quiz question, or as a prefix to the category in the `amp-story-interactive-result` element.

-### prompt-size (optional for binary-poll, img-poll, img-quiz, poll, quiz)
+### prompt-size (optional for binary-poll, img-poll, img-quiz, poll, quiz, slider)

 Controls the `font-size` of prompt text.
 Can be `small`, `medium` (default), `large`.
 Large prompts will hold up to 3 lines of text, other sizes will hold up to 4 lines of text.